 If you are new to WordPress, or an experienced WordPress administrator, it’s important that you choose the type of web hosting that’s best for you and your business.
-InMotion Hosting offers both a WordPress Hosting plan on WordPress-optimized shared servers, and a WordPress Virtual Private server (VPS).
-Below we’ll take a look at what the plans have in common, key differences between the plans, and some guidelines to help you decide which plan best fits your needs.
+InMotion Hosting offers both a WordPress Hosting plan on WordPress-optimized shared servers and a Managed WordPress Hosting.
+Below we will look at what the plans have in common, the key differences between the plans, and some guidelines to help you decide which plan best fits your needs.

 - WordPress Hosting and WordPress VPS Quick Reference

 - What the Plans Have in Common